-We have audited the financial statements of Sanoma Corporation (business identity code 1524361-1) for the year ended 31 December 2017.
+We have audited the financial statements of Sanoma Corporation (business identity code 1524361-1) for the year ended 31 December 2018.
 The financial statements comprise:

-- the consolidated balance sheet, income statement, statement of comprehensive income, statement of changes in equity, statement of cash flows and notes, including a summary of significant accounting policies - the parent company's balance sheet, income statement, statement of cash flows and notes.
+- the consolidated balance sheet, income statement, statement of comprehensive income, statement of changes in equity, cash flow statement and notes, including a summary of significant accounting policies - the parent company's balance sheet, income statement, cash flows statement and notes.